florence-yuan/fill-in-puzzle/README.md

 If you win or run out of time, you will have the option to restart the game or try another (random) crossword.

 ## Tools
-**Colorize:** Colorize all squares that are supposed to hold the same character _(Note: May conflict with the words you have entered if they do not correspond to the answer)_
+**Colorize:** Colorize all squares that are supposed to hold the same character _(Note: May conflict with the words you have entered if they do not correspond with the answer)_

 **Timer:** Click to start and pause timer _(Note: Configure timer duration in 'Settings')_